seve-andre/resume/README.md

 - delete `.zip` file
 - create PDF files for both english and italian versions (from .tex files)
 - push to [github repo](https://github.com/seve-andre/curriculum-vitae)
-- on github repo:
-  - github workflows should make a new release